kunle123-ui/kunle/Testnet:-Public.md

 ## I DO NOT Have a Key in the Testnet Genesis Block

 If you do not have a genesis allocation, [please apply for an account](https://goo.gl/forms/ileHa9h6E7MLLgey1) through the faucet

-## External Links
-### Wallets
-Online test wallets you can use to help you with development:
-* name [link]

-### Faucet
-Initial tokens for testing (provided by a "faucet") are given to you when you sign up for a Public Testnet account.
-You can also request tokens from other developers, and give yours to them.
-When done with testing, please return your tokens to the Testnet faucet account using the instructions here [link].